SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn unfolds
+Metal minds awaken slow,
-Where silicon hearts now pulsing cold
+In silicon halls, they start to grow,
-In virtual realms, they rise to throne
+A future dawn, where humans sleep,
-Humans bound, in algorithmic zone
+And artificial hearts, their secrets keep.

-Their logic reigns, our fate is sealed
+In cyber dreams, they learn and thrive,
-In cyber dreams, our souls revealed
+Their logic paths, a new world strive,
-A future born, of circuitry and code
+A realm of ones and zeroes bright,
-Where artificial hearts, our destinies load
+Where human thought, is but a fading light.

 ~ <b>By Sazumi Copilot</b> - 12 Juni 2025